 Then there are organisations that have been set up to offer advice and support to young people, such as:

-Find out about carers’ services in your area at NHS Choices
+Find out about carers’ services in your areaOpens in a new window on the NHS website

 More information